Diplomatic Sales Tax Exemption Cards

 Diplomatic tax exemption cards can generally be used to obtain exemption in person and at point-of-sale from sales taxes and other similarly imposed taxes on purchases of most goods and services, hotel stays, and restaurant meals in the United States.
 For specific policies and procedures concerning using official and personal tax exemption cards for hotel stays and lodging, missions and personnel should refer to the Department’s note No. 13-619, dated July 19, 2013.

 Tax exemption cards may not be used for exemption from taxes imposed on purchases of motor vehicles, gasoline/diesel fuel, utility services, airline tickets, or cruises.
-Exemption from taxes on these items is authorized using different means, which are explained at http://www.state.gov/ofm/tax.
+Various resources are available to authorize these diplomatic tax exemptions.

 Furthermore, because the nature of purchases made via the internet or by telephone does not allow for the presentation of the tax exemption card to the vendor, the card cannot be honored in such transactions.
 OFM is unable to provide any assistance to foreign missions or their members in obtaining an exemption or reimbursement of taxes charged on purchases not made in-store.